krxm107/tp/docs/DeveloperGuide.md

 **Extensions**

 *   2a.
-A contact with the same name, phone number, or email already exists.
+A contact with the same name exists.
     *   2a1.
 The contact book app shows a relevant error message, such as "This person already exists in the address book" Use case ends.
 *   2b.
 One of the provided fields is invalid (e.g., name is too long, phone number has non-digit characters, or email format is incorrect).